1. Personal Information Collected

 Doximity members may communicate with one another using the Doximity DocMail feature.
 DocMail messages may only be initiated between two users who have confirmed a colleague relationship within the Doximity network.
 In the case where a User has initiated a group message to two or more of his or her colleagues, recipients of this group message may “reply all” to the recipients of this group message, even though they are not all colleagues.
 This is the only instance where a User may receive a DocMail from a non-colleague.
 DocMail messages may be sent Secure or non-Secure.
 Secure messages require recipients to confirm their identity by entering their PIN code prior to viewing.
 Non-Secure messages may be read by anyone with access to a User’s mobile device.

 You can disable DocMail at any time in Settings.
-You can disable “push” notifications of new DocMail messages at any time through the settings on your iPhone.
+You can disable “push” notifications of new DocMail messages at any time through the settings on your mobile device.

 It is possible that we may need to disclose personal information when required by law, such as responses to civil or criminal subpoenas, or other requests by law enforcement personnel.
 We will disclose such information when we have a good-faith belief that it is necessary to comply with a court order, ongoing judicial proceeding, subpoena, or other legal process or request to Doximity brought in any country throughout the world, or to exercise our legal rights or defend against legal claims.

-We may also disclose your personal and other information you provide, to another third party as part of a reorganization or a sale of the assets of Doximity.
+We may also disclose your personal and other information you provide, to another third party as part of a reorganization or a sale of substantially all of the business of Doximity.
 Any third party to which we transfer or sell Doximity’s assets will have the right to continue to use the personal and other information that you provide to us.Return to top

 You can review the personal information you provided us and make any desired changes to the information you publish, or to the settings for your Doximity account, including your email and contact preferences, at any time by emailing email@example.com You can also make these changes on the Doximity website by updating your Profile.
 Please be aware that even after your request for a change is processed, Doximity may, for a time, retain residual information about you in its backup and/or archival copies of its database.